-- Realistic and transparent water usage (m3/d) per user category (livestock, industries, irrigation, tea factories / other industries), linked to water use units (heads of cattle, industrial sites, etc.); - Projections of water demand sectors development were based on NWRMP projections; - Inter-catchment transfers were used e.g. drinking water supply in one catchment using water resources from another catchment; - Accessibility of allocated water was assumed to be 100% (i.e. water users were considered to have proper infrastructure to exercise their water rights).
+- Realistic and transparent water usage (m3/d) per user category (Livestock, Industries, Irrigation, tea factories / other industries), linked to water use units (heads of cattle, industrial sites, etc.); - Projections of water demand sectors development are based on NWRMP projections; - Inter-catchment transfers are used e.g. for drinking water supply in one catchment, using water resources from another catchment; - Accessibility of allocated water is assumed to be 100% (water users are considered to have proper infrastructure to exercise their water rights).

-Details of water usage per user category are provided in Table 37.
-Typical usage figures were taken from MINIRENA (2017) "Baseline study on water users and water-use in level 2 catchments in Rwanda".
-Information on actual water use / users (the entities using water in the catchment) was taken from W4GR TR28 (2017) Water Users' Survey.
+Details of water usage per user category are provided in Table 36.
+Typical usage figures have been taken from MINIRENA (2017), Baseline study on water users and water-use in level 2 catchments in Rwanda.
+Information on the actual water users (the entities using water in the catchment) were taken from W4GR TR28 (2017) Water Users' Survey.